hatemr/hatemr.github.io/_posts/2019-08-29-notes-on-transformers.md

 mathjax: true
 ---

-# Notes
-I took these notes while reading the excellent tutorial [_Transformers from Scratch_].(http://peterbloem.nl/blog/transformers) (August 18, 2019)
+These are notes I took  while reading the excellent tutorial [_Transformers from Scratch_](http://peterbloem.nl/blog/transformers) (August 18, 2019)
 ## Self-attention
 A sequence-to-sequence operation that produces the output vector $\bf{y}_i$ as a weighted average of all the input vectors: